divyakrishna-devisetty/Natural-Language-Processing/README.md

 # Natural-Language-Processing
 Text Similarity Analysis, POS tagging
-This Repository mainly consists of assignments from NLP course work.
+This Repository consists of assignments from NLP course work.